jasgcode/cs396_496/Bryan's supervised model/guitar-chord-demo/README.md

 - MediaPipe preprocessing matches the training pipeline exactly
 - Chord overlay shows "No hand detected" when hand is not found
 - Video is mirrored for natural viewing experience
+- Predictions are smoothed using majority vote over last 5 predictions (2.5 seconds)
+- Minimum display time of 0.5 seconds prevents rapid flickering
+- Full probability distributions are returned for all 13 chord classes